iCharlesHu/swift-experimental-subprocess/README.md

         // i.e. Detach from the terminal.
         public var createSession: Bool
         public var launchRequirementData: Data?
+        /// An ordered list of steps in order to tear down the child
+        /// process in case the parent task is cancelled before
+        /// the child proces terminates.
+        /// Always ends in sending a `.kill` signal at the end. public var teardownSequence: [TeardownStep]
         /// A closure to configure platform-specific
         /// spawning constructs.
 This closure enables direct
         /// configuration or override of underlying platform-specific